A Request for Letters From Sponsored Friends

-The extent of the relationship with Nathasha is exceptional due to her maturity and mastery of English but we still write frequently to our children in the Philippines and Taher, who is sponsored by the parish.
+The quality of Nathasha's letters are exceptional due to her maturity and mastery of English.
+We also write frequently to our children in the Philippines and Taher, who is sponsored by the parish.

 There will be great joy for your sponsored friends if you write and I’m certain that joy will be returned to you.
 Sending an eLetter from the CFCA website is the easiest way to send a letter and you can attach a picture.